MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/view-assignments.md

 # List Microsoft Entra role assignments

+This article describes how to list roles you have assigned in Microsoft Entra ID using the Microsoft Entra admin center, Microsoft Graph PowerShell, or Microsoft Graph API.

 Role assignments contain information linking a given security principal (a user, group, or application service principal) to a role definition.
 Listing users, groups, and assigned roles are default user permissions.

-This article describes how to list roles you have assigned in Microsoft Entra ID.

 ## Scopes